JeremyBakker/Prometheus/README.md

 COMING SOON. . .

-I am working to find a way to host the application in a way that respects the copyright restrictions of the conference call data.
+I am working to determine how to host the application in a way that respects the copyright restrictions of the conference call data.

 ## Maintainer